PLWEP/BookShelf-App/readme.md

-Bookshelf App <br>
+# Bookshelf App

-HTML, CSS, JavaScript <br>
+Built using HTML, CSS, JavaScript.
-Using WebStorage to store the data
+This project use Local Storage to store the data.
+This project using Indonesian as basic language.